Lamer87/Space_Engineers_DLC_unlocker/README.md

 Extract the "Content" folder in your game directory.
 Example: C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\

-To download the archive, click on the green "Code" button and then on "Download zip".
+To download the archive, click on the green "Code" button and then on "Download zip",
-Or download it from [MEGA.nz](https://mega.nz/file/OdIBgK5B#XNFf175_yigNXa6eTokah3UjqnUjCgm7qMDQ7Ph80ss) (1.199)
+or download it from [MEGA.nz](https://mega.nz/file/OdIBgK5B#XNFf175_yigNXa6eTokah3UjqnUjCgm7qMDQ7Ph80ss) (1.199)

 I will update the unlocker with the next major release.

-If you want to edit the files yourself, be careful because with each update,
-small changes are made in almost all the files,
-so it is NOT enough to edit only the last file added by the DLC.
+If you want to edit the files yourself, be careful because with each update, small changes are made in almost all the files, so it is NOT enough to edit only the last file added by the DLC.

 ---